vtamara/kysely-p1/README.md

     # \q
     % exit
     ```
-2. Simplify interaction with the database by configuring the new user and password in `~/.pgpass` with:
+2. Simplify interaction with the database by configuring the new user and password in your `~/.pgpass` with:
     ```sh
     % echo "*:*:*:kysely:MiClave" >> ~/.pgpass
     ```